Using Assisted Remediation

 Assisted Remediation automates the execution of customized remediation actions provided by Huntress.
 Upon approval, the Huntress Agent will perform the remediation actions on your behalf.
 Before Assisted Remediation, an IT support technician would manually perform the Remediation.
 Manual Remediation requires connecting to the host via a remote support utility and carrying out Huntress's remediation instructions.
 In some cases, it also required coordinating with the end-user.
-Now, on eligible steps in an incident, a button will appear in the Huntress Portal, allowing technicians to approve and automate the commands required to remediate.
+Now, on eligible steps in an incident, a button will appear in the Huntress Portal, allowing technicians to approve the automated actions required to remediate.